Shravan-art/Electronic-Sales-Data-Analysis/README.md

 # Electronic-Sales-Data-Analysis

-## *Customer purchasing behavior and demographics in the electronics market.*
+## *Customer purchasing behavior and demographics in the electronics market*

 ### **Description:**